mgorav/data-health-service/README.md

 ## Data Health Using Graph DB

-Graph databases are power in deducing connection between data (no matter what type data).
+Graph databases are powerful in deducing connection between data (no matter what type data).
 Hence, I would like to propose the usage of graph database to derive health of the data. _How would the graph model look like, to develop such a service?_

 ## Data Health Graph Model